 7. Consider train or bus for short-haul trips

 If you are going from one neighboring city to another, opt for the train or bus.

 It’s a smaller carbon footprint, but it can also save you money and time of going in and out of the busy airport.

-8. select LEED certified hotels and lodgings
+8. Stay at certified green hotels and lodging

 LEED-certified hotels and lodgings are more energy and resource efficient, and have a lower impact on our environment.

-9. bring your own toiletries
+9. Bring your own toiletries in reusable bottles

 I’m on the road often, and I do always carry my personal shampoo, conditioner and lotion in my small reusable containers (You can find great, affordable reusable containers at Daiso or Muji).